 Many WordPress developers (ourselves included) rely on a process known as conflict testing to help root out potential conflicts between themes and/or plugins.
 This process typically involves disabling all third-party plugins and reverting to a stock WordPress theme, then reactivating each theme and plugin one at a time until the problem reappears.

-The information our support team obtains from this process is crucial to resolving issues in a timely manner, and knowing the source of a particular conflict can be helpful in preventing future conflicts of the same type.
+The information our support team obtains from this process is crucial to resolving issues in a timely manner and knowing the source of a particular conflict can be helpful in preventing future conflicts of the same type.
 However, disabling themes and/or plugins on a live site can be a deterrent to potential visitors, and we often see users who are unwilling to perform this type of testing.
-Without the benefit of conflict testing data, our support team are severely limited in their ability to assist, and there are many inquiries that simply cannot be resolved.
+Without the benefit of conflict testing data, our support team is severely limited in its ability to assist, and there are many inquiries that simply cannot be resolved.

 It’s a step above backups